 Typically, that means one of the following:

 - Proving you own an email account that you previously configured as one of the alternate emails for your account.
-You prove this by correctly entering the correct alternate email address (proving you know it), and entering a code sent to this email address (proving you have access to it).
+You prove this by correctly entering the correct alternate email address (proving you know it) and entering a code sent to this email address (proving you have access to it).

 - Proving you own a telephone that you previously configured as the telephone number associated with this account.
-You prove this by entering a code sent to this number either by text message, or by voice (call).
+You prove this by entering a code sent to this number either by text message or by voice (call).

 Note that this information — the email addresses and/or phone number — are things you set up before you need them.
-If you didn’t set them up, or no longer have access to them, then you’re taken to the account recovery process, which tries to confirm you have the right to access your account via other means.
-Sadly, those other means are often both time consuming, and not guaranteed to work, in which case you’ll be locked out…
+If you didn’t set them up or no longer have access to them, then you’re taken to the account recovery process, which tries to confirm you have the right to access your account via other means.
+Sadly, those other means are often both time consuming and not guaranteed to work, in which case you’ll be locked out…

 Your password is not enough when locked out

+The entry for the Netherlands correctly reflects that I was presented with a security challenge in order to log in to the account.
 The entries for Gibraltar, however, are not me.
-Someone, for some reason, was attempting to hack into this account.
-Fortunately, they don’t have my password, and even if they did, the security challenge that only I can pass would stop them from actually getting in.
+Someone was attempting to hack into this account.
+Fortunately, they didn’t have my password, and even if they did, the security challenge that only I can pass would stop them from getting in.